tech-sketch/SeqAL/docs/TUTORIAL_1_Introduction.md

 ## 1 Load Corpus

-First, we need to parepare small labeled data (seed data), which can be splited to training data, validation data, and test data.
+First, we need to prepare small labeled data (seed data), which can be split into training data, validation data, and test data.

 ```python
 columns = {0: "text", 1: "ner"}